-The full Board of Directors participates in the annual strategic planning session.
-Steven Berg is the Member Representative to SaskCentral for Radius Credit Union.
+The full Board of Directors participates in the annual strategic planning session lead by an external consultant.

 The Annual Meeting allows your board of directors and your management team to report on the activities and results of the year.
-The 2021 Annual Report is provided to our members as a highlight of our past year's performance.
+The 2022 Annual Report is provided to our members as a highlight of our past year's performance.
 We are pleased to share these highlights with the Radius Credit Union communities.